peterjunpark/ROCm/docs/about/include/core-sdk-components-aggregated-changelog.md

 ##### Resolved issues

-- ElfUtils build on GCC 15.
+- Fixed an issue affecting the ElfUtils build on GCC 15.
-- Output directory of `rocpd` files when re-attaching to the same process with `rocprof-sys-attach`.
+- Fixed an issue where the output directory of `rocpd` files was not unique when re-attaching to the same process with `rocprof-sys-attach`.
 Now, each session will have a unique output folder.
-- CPU related counters (like CPU frequency) missing from `rocpd` output.
+- Fixed an issue where CPU-related counters (like CPU frequency) were missing from `rocpd` output.
-- The handling of "group-by-queue" option in the Perfetto generator.
+- Fixed an issue where the "group-by-queue" option was not handled correctly in the Perfetto generator.
-- Visualization of GPU counters, which made it look like there was activity between kernel dispatches.
+- Fixed an issue where the visualization of GPU counters made it look like there was activity between kernel dispatches.
-- Hang due to mismatched versions of `binutils` between system and bundled versions.
+- Fixed a hang due to mismatched versions of `binutils` between system and bundled versions.
 Ensure that the vendored version of `binutils`'s symbols are hidden.
-- ASAN build on TheRock.
+- Fixed the ASAN build on TheRock.
-- Issue that could cause certain events to appear in trace, when they should have been excluded due to roctx region filtering.
+- Fixed an issue that could cause certain events to appear in trace, when they should have been excluded due to roctx region filtering.
-- CMake issue that caused the wrong version of `elfutils` to be linked when building for TheRock.
+- Fixed a CMake issue that caused the wrong version of `elfutils` to be linked when building for TheRock.
 The system version of `elfutils` was used, rather than the vendored version causing package install failures.
-- Documentation and internal config handling that referenced the non-existent `ROCPROFSYS_USE_TRACE`.
+- Fixed documentation and internal config handling that referenced the non-existent `ROCPROFSYS_USE_TRACE`.
 The Perfetto tracing backend is controlled by `ROCPROFSYS_TRACE`; setting `ROCPROFSYS_USE_TRACE` had no effect.
-- A pre-main `rocprof-sys-run` `SIGSEGV` in `rocprofiler_configure()` when profiling OpenMPI GPU-aware MPI workloads.
+- Fixed a pre-main `rocprof-sys-run` `SIGSEGV` in `rocprofiler_configure()` when profiling OpenMPI GPU-aware MPI workloads.

 ##### Known issues